-Support for the stabilisation of Iraq and the regional fight against the IS terrorist organisation
+Support for the stabilisation of Iraq and the fight against the IS terrorist organisation

 IS remains a major threat to people in Iraq, the region and beyond.
-The terrorist organisation operates from the underground and is able to execute even more complex attacks in Iraq and Syria.
+The terrorist organisation operates from the underground and is still able to execute attacks in Iraq and Syria, including attacks of a more complex nature.
 Its resurgence would have far‑reaching consequences for the region and impact security in Europe and around the world.

-The mandate is focused on building up the capacities of the regular Iraqi armed forces and security forces and supporting Iraq in establishing sustainable security structures within the framework of NATO’s mission in Iraq and the Global Coalition against Daesh.
-Furthermore, Germany is supporting the fight against IS within the Global Coalition against Daesh through air-to-air refuelling and airlift, air reconnaissance and the capture of aerial images of the operational situation.
-You can find out more about Germany’s mission on the website of the Federal Ministry of Defence.
+The envisaged extended mandate will remain focused on building up the capacities of the Iraqi armed forces and security forces and supporting Iraq in establishing sustainable security structures within the framework of NATO’s mission in Iraq and the Global Coalition against Daesh.
+Furthermore, Germany is supporting the fight against IS within the Global Coalition through air-to-air refuelling and airlift, air reconnaissance and the capture of aerial images of the operational situation.
+The Bundeswehr has not been active over Syrian air space since the mandate was extended in January 2022.

 Iraq: Supporting long-term stabilisation, addressing the past and reconciliation

 In addition, Germany is supporting, among other things, the establishment of a citizen-friendly police force, mine clearance and the training of Iraqi specialists for this important work, the prosecution of IS crimes, reconciliation processes within Iraq, psychosocial support for victims of human rights violations as well as the return, reintegration and deradicalisation of persons believed to have ties to IS.
-All in all, these measures are intended to boost the population’s confidence in the Iraqi state, foster the return of the remaining persons displaced within Iraq by IS (more than three quarters of them were able to return, partly thanks to Germany’s engagement), as well as avert the resurgence of IS by inclusively addressing crimes and stabilise Iraq on a long-term basis.
+All in all, these measures are intended to boost the population’s confidence in the Iraqi state, foster the continued return of persons displaced within Iraq by IS (around five of six million were able to return, partly thanks to Germany’s engagement), as well as avert the resurgence of IS and stabilise Iraq on a long-term basis by inclusively addressing crimes.

 In total, Germany has provided civilian support (including humanitarian assistance, development cooperation and stabilisation) to the tune of almost 3 billion euro since the beginning of the fight against IS in Iraq.